irisvukovic/Coursework-MSc-DataScience-UB/Computer-Vision/README.md

 - Weighted/custom loss to reduce bias
 - More experimental and less guided than Task 1

-The accompanying **(PDF report)[./Computer-Vision-Task-2-Report.pdf/]** details the custom loss formulation, training setup, results, fairness analysis, and final conclusions.
+The accompanying **[PDF Report](./Computer-Vision-Task-2-Report.pdf)** details the custom loss formulation, training setup, results, fairness analysis, and final conclusions.